From Blossom to Bottle: Unveiling the Sweet Struggles of Beekeeping

 2. Adapting to Weather Patterns

-Bees are highly sensitive to weather patterns, and changes in climate can significantly impact their behavior and productivity.
+Bees are highly sensitive to weather patterns, and climate changes can significantly impact their behavior and productivity.
 Beekeepers must be adept at adapting their practices to account for:

 • Temperature Fluctuations: Extreme heat or cold can stress bee colonies and affect honey production.